Prisma Access

 |

-If your organization has merger and acquisition (M&A) activity, you might have a
+When organizations engage in merger and acquisition (M&A) activity, a critical

 Canada West (Calgary) and South Africa Central Compute Locations